Dr. Jamal Badawi Scheduled to Appear Feb. 20 at University of St. Thomas

 2115 Summit Ave., St. Paul, MN

-Although Muslims in the United States and around the world have repeatedly condemned terrorism and extremism, Muslims stand falsely accused by nationally known commentators and influential religious leaders of remaining silent.
+Although Muslims in the United States and around the world have repeatedly condemned terrorism and extremism, Muslims stand falsely accused by nationally known commentators and influential religioumatts leaders of remaining silent.

 What does Islam say about terrorism?
 Sadly, we are forced to prove that we condemned terrorism.
 This is a situation no other faith community faces where it is held responsible for the actions of a few over what we have neither control nor influence.